NerTzhuLz/PhoenixBot/README.md

     * (Notify a host if their squad is elligible)
     * Resets auto-delete timer
     * Pings relics again?
-### Project Emojis
-* Reaction-based joining
-    * On create, make enough reactions for squads (throw error if too many)
-    * On reaction
-        * search for a squad message with matching ID to see if we need to care
-        * Use join/leave as appropriate for the reacting user
-            * IGNORE HOST
 ### Project FUTURE
 * Try out role-based pinging